Abhishek-yadv/AmazingPythonProjects/README.md

 ### MovieInformationScraper

-The [MovieInformationScraper](https://github.com/Abhishek-yadv/AmazingPythonProjects/tree/master/MovieInformationScraper) is a web scraper that retrieves information about movies from various online sources.
-With this tool, you can fetch details such as plot summaries, cast information, ratings, and reviews for your favorite movies.
+The [MovieInformationScraper](https://github.com/Abhishek-yadv/AmazingPythonProjects/tree/master/MovieInformationScraper) is a web scraper that retrieves information about movies from IMDB website.
+With this tool, you can fetch details movies detail such as cast information, ratings, and reviews of your favorite movies.

 ### MusicPlayer